samuelpowell/LibTOAST.jl/README.md

 INFO: Number of vertices: 3511, number of nonzeros: 24211
 ```

+This mesh defines a circular two-dimensional domain of radius 25mm.

 TOAST.jl reports that it has loaded the mesh.
-In TOAST++ the mesh and the finite-element subspace are tightly coupled: a description of the mesh includes the form of the finite-element shape functions; as such TOAST.jl is able to precompute the sparsity pattern which will be used for system matrix assembly.
+In TOAST++ the mesh and the finite-element subspace are tightly coupled: a description of the mesh includes a specification of the finite-element shape functions; as such TOAST.jl is able to precompute the sparsity pattern which will be used for system matrix assembly.

 ### 3. Define the parameters

-There are three parameters in the problem, κ(r), μ(r), and ζ(r).
+There are three parameters in the problem, κ(r), μ(r), and γ(r).
 We directly provide the discrete form of the parameters as a set of nodal coefficients in the same basis as the shape functions used for the finite-element solution.

 Functions in nodal basis are represented in `NodalCoeff` types, which hold a reference to the `mesh`.

 ```
 julia> μ = fill(NodalCoeff, mesh, 0.01);
 julia> κ = fill(NodalCoeff, mesh, 0.3);
-julia> ζ = fill(NodalCoeff, mesh, 0.5);
+julia> γ = fill(NodalCoeff, mesh, 0.5);
 ```

 ### 4. Build the system matrix